MG-SOFT NETCONF Simulator

 NETCONF Simulator lets you configure YANG profiles also manually by adding desired YANG modules to the profile and editing the server snapshot in a visual manner.
 The software can use a data model defined by any set of valid YANG modules (standard and proprietary).
 It also lets you simulate invoking of RPC operations and actions defined in proprietary YANG modules.

-Simulated servers support a wide range of standard NETCONF capabilities (base NETCONF 1.0, base NETCONF 1.1, writable running datastore, candidate datastore, startup datastore, basic notifications (RFC 6470), XPath filtering, configuration validation 1.0 and 1.1, rollback-on-error edit-config option, yang-library, with-defaults data handling (RFC 6243), and so on).
+Simulated servers support a wide range of standard NETCONF capabilities (base NETCONF 1.0, base NETCONF 1.1, writable running datastore, candidate datastore, startup datastore, confirmed commit operation 1.0 and 1.1, basic notifications (RFC 6470), XPath filtering, configuration validation 1.0 and 1.1, rollback-on-error edit-config option, yang-library, with-defaults data handling (RFC 6243), and so on).
 Other capabilities can be supported by configuring a corresponding YANG profile.
-Besides, simulated servers support also all standard NETCONF operations, like get, get-config, edit-config, copy-config, delete-config, commit, etc.
+In addition, simulated servers support also all standard NETCONF operations, like get, get-config, edit-config, copy-config, delete-config, commit, lock, unlock, etc.

-NETCONF Simulator "implements" the ietf-yang-library and ietf-netconf-monitoring YANG modules, meaning that all YANG modules you assign to a simulated server will be automatically announced as supported in these two modules and available for download by NETCONF clients.
+NETCONF Simulator "implements" the 'ietf-yang-library' and 'ietf-netconf-monitoring' YANG modules, meaning that all YANG modules you assign to a simulated server will be automatically announced as supported in these two modules and available for download by NETCONF clients.
+In addition, NETCONF Simulator "implements" also the NETCONF access control model (ietf-netconf-acm) and supports all options of the NACM.
+Besides, the software supports also managing users via NETCONF by implementing the relevant portions of the 'ietf-system' and 'o-ran-usermgmt' YANG modules.

-Furthermore, the management console lets you configure access profiles containing NETCONF access parameters, including user credentials, X.509 certificates and Call Home options.
+Furthermore, NETCONF Simulator lets you configure access profiles containing NETCONF access parameters, including user credentials, X.509 certificates and Call Home options.
 Access profiles can be assigned to one or more simulated NETCONF servers in order to control their accessibility on the network.

 MG-SOFT NETCONF Simulator is a Java(TM) application that can be used on 64-bit MS Windows operating systems with 64-bit Oracle Java version 8 or later, or with AdoptOpenJDK 11 or later installed.
 For detailed system requirements please consult the section 2.1 in the User Manual.